Devteam-IIITU/.github/profile/README.md

 ---

 ##  About
-The *DevTeam-IIITU* is responsible for developing, maintaining, and deploying software systems for IIITU.
+The *DevTeam IIITUna* is responsible for developing, maintaining, and deploying software systems for IIITU.
 From official websites to portals for events, placements, and conferences, our goal is to deliver reliable and scalable solutions for students, faculty, and administration.

 ---